ibc/em-udns/README.markdown

  * `priority` - `Fixnum` representing the priority of the SRV record.
  * `weight` - `Fixnum` representing the weight of the SRV record.

+For more information about these fields check [RFC 2782](http://tools.ietf.org/html/rfc2782).

 Example:

     resolver.submit_SRV "_sip._udp.oversip.net"